PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 # Pipebox

-This abstraction defines the interfaces needed to transform the processing of a complex or time-consuming operation into a set of small tasks that combine to form an asynchronous unit of work.
-This approach improves the performance, scalability, and reuse of components of an application or service.
+This abstraction defines the interfaces needed to transform the processing of a complex or time-consuming operation into a set of small tasks that combined together form an asynchronous unit of work.
+This approach improves the performance, scalability, and reuse of components of any application or service.

 ## Abstractions